-HIST 105 World Civilizations I - 3 Credit Hours This course covers the history of the Mesopotamian, Egyptian, Chinese, Indian, Greek, Roman, Islamic and European civilizations to the year 1500.
-Its goal is to give students an understanding of the history and diversity of world cultures.
-HIST 106 World Civilizations II - 3 Credit Hours HIST 130 World Geography - 3 Credit HoursSpring This course provides students an introduction to world geography.
+HIST 105 World Civilizations I - 3 Credit Hours HIST 106 World Civilizations II - 3 Credit Hours HIST 130 World Geography - 3 Credit HoursSpring This course provides students an introduction to world geography.
 Through the use of map work, small and large hands-on projects, and field work, it deals with the distribution of human activities and concerns around the world, including languages, religions, social customs, economic activities, migration and settlement patterns, the availability and consumption of resources, and humanity's need and responsibility to protect and nurture the world and its varied environments.
 This course satisfies one Liberal Studies requirement for Natural World Stewardship.
 HIST 220 American History I - 3 Credit Hours HIST 221 American History II - 3 Credit Hours HIST 255 Historical Biography - 3 Credit Hours HIST 275 The Majesty of America's National Parklands - 3 Credit Hours special environments, with a mind to providing possible answers and resolutions that can prolong the relationship between ourselves and these unique parts of our national patrimony.
 This course satisfies one Liberal Studies requirement in National World Stewardship.

-- HIST 310 U.S. Constitution and Government 3 Credit HoursOdd Year Fall This course is designed to provide students with basic knowledge about the history and development of the United States government.
+- HIST 286 Special Topics Variable CreditOn Demand This course is offered to try new and different classes or approaches to the study of history or to provide a course that has significant student interest but is not in the Academic Catalog.
+It will be offered as the need arises. - HIST 310 U.S. Constitution and Government 3 Credit HoursOdd Year Fall This course is designed to provide students with basic knowledge about the history and development of the United States government.
 It provides information about the history and interpretation of the Constitution of the United States as well as information about the political history of the nation at the local, state and national levels. - HIST 320 Hands-On History 3 Credit HoursOn Demand This is a course that requires students to engage with the past using non-traditional methods of instruction.
 The instructional method may vary from year to year, depending on the instructor.
 Possible course concentrations are: creation of historical documentaries, research in and GPS mapping of historic locations, building websites of historic documents, conducting field work or participating in Reacting to the Past roleplay.
 Reacting to the Past games explore important ideas of the past by recreating the historical context that shaped them.
 Students engage one another as members of factions or in individual roles in a series of historic assemblies.
 The course focuses on evaluation of primary sources and the innovative presentation of those sources through collaborative activity. - HIST 345 The Middle Ages 3 Credit Hours......On Demand This course provides the opportunity for intensive study of medieval European history.
 Highlights include the blending of Roman and Germanic traditions, numerous aspects of Christianity and Islam, feudalism and manorialism, growth of monarchies, the Crusades and other wars, medieval technology, architecture, literature, medieval society and the Late Middle Ages decline. - HIST 350 Making History: Great Events and Turning Points 3 Credit Hours Fall that Influenced the World